kilgaloon/leprechaun/README.md

 # Testing

-To run tests with covarage `make test`, to run tests and generate reports run `make test-with-report` files will be generated in `coverprofile` dir
+To run tests with covarage `make test`, to run tests and generate reports run `make test-with-report` files will be generated in `coverprofile` dir.
+To test specific package run `make test-package package=[name]`